Do you feel worried or stressed—without an obvious reason—most of the time?

-As a licensed, professional, experienced counselor, we understand how lonely it can be to struggle with anxiety and/or depression.
+As professional, experienced counselors, we understand how lonely it can be to struggle with anxiety and/or depression.
 We provide a safe and confidential environment for anxiety and depression treatment and aim to honor your individual experience, personality and needs.
 Although we will serve as an expert and gentle guide, you conduct the pace of your counseling sessions.
 As you build strength in your ability to overcome your fears, you will begin to learn new skills.

 Working collaboratively, we will begin to uncover causes that create and perpetuate your anxiety.
 This new awareness can give you confidence to live a happy and fulfilling life.

-Although we will modify my approach to suit your needs, as appropriate, we will draw from Cognitive Behavioral Therapy, using a humanistic approach in the application of cognitive behavioral techniques.
+Although we will modify our approach to suit your needs, as appropriate, we will draw from Cognitive Behavioral Therapy, using a humanistic approach in the application of cognitive behavioral techniques.
 This has been proven to be the most effective behavioral treatment for anxiety and depression.
 CBT can help you learn how to recognize and change your thinking, which will then affect how you feel and behave.
 As you develop a new ability to notice your thoughts, you can come to see that your thoughts can lie to you.
 You will learn to identify negative thoughts and challenge them, creating a new set of thought patterns that support greater self-compassion and bring you relief.

 Relief to begin exploring the underlying causes and connections

 Confidence to start initiating the changes that can transform your life

 At every step along the way, we will be there, offering support and effective strategies for healing.
 We will work to find an anxiety and depression treatment approach that works for you.
 With the right kind of help, it is possible to shift your perspective, tap into your inner wisdom, believe in yourself and navigate life with greater ease.